-Students will need a variety of art supplies and presentation materials during the program.
+Students will need a variety of art supplies and presentation materials.
 Each course will require students to purchase specific supplies.
 Your supply list will be available on the course site in Canvas at least 30 days before the class start date.
-Depending on the class and approaches taken by different instructors, generally speaking, students can expect to spend up to \$200 for each studio course.
+Depending on the class and instructor, students and parents can expect to spend approximately \$200 for each studio course.

 You're welcome to use your own supplies to reduce costs.
 If you have an item that you might be able to use instead of a supply list item, check with your instructor before the first day of class to verify if the replacement item is acceptable.
-Unless otherwise indiated on the supply list, be prepared with all supplies purchased and available to you for the first class.
+Unless otherwise indicated on the supply list, be prepared with all supplies purchased and available to you for the first class.